Move Your Body (Marshall Jefferson song): Release

 Despite having pressed the track early, "Move Your Body" was not released initially by Trax, with Jefferson recollecting that Sherman didn’t like it, proclaiming the song wasn’t house music.
 This response led to Jefferson adding the phrase "The House Music Anthem" to the title of the track.
 British journalists came to Chicago to report on the house music phenomenon which led to Sherman taking them to about five clubs with each DJ playing "Move Your Body" to a positive reaction which led to the track being released by Trax.
 It was released by Trax in June 1986 with Jefferson commenting that "It probably never would have come out but it had gotten so big in all the clubs in Chicago."

 The label for the record listed Marshall Jefferson as the artist on the record opposed to his alias of Virgo as the creator which Jefferson reflecting that it "basically screwed up my Virgo nickname for the rest of my life because it was my biggest hit and I had to use Marshall Jefferson from then on.
 And it was a shame because I used to love that Virgo nickname.
 Everywhere I went people would be like “Virgo!
 Virgo!
 Virgo!” to me.
 But in one fell swoop, he wiped out my nickname. [laughs] Man!
 I really wish I’d had a nickname!"
 The track would be released under various alterations of the title, such as its subsequent releases on DJ International Records such as "Move Your Body — House Music Anthem".
 This version was a longer track, with Jefferson feeling that he “stupidly thought I could do a better version in a big studio".
 In 2005, Jefferson stated he received no publishing cheques from any of his songs including "Move Your Body", despite having paid the money to have "Move Your Body" pressed to vinyl.
 The rights to the track were eventually owned by Jefferson himself in 2012.

+In 2019, Jefferson released a remix of the track with Manchester duo Solardo.
+The remix was certified Silver by the British Phonographic Industry (BPI) in 2023.

-Impact and legacy
+Reception and legacy

+From contemporary reviews, Michael Freedberg of The Boston Phoenix referred to the song as among the three best house music songs, along with J.M.
+Silk's "I Can't Turn Around" and Jungle Wonz's "The Jungle".